arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ## Conclusion

-Let's build monitoring systems with the Arduino Opta and the Arduino IoT Cloud.
-In this application note, we have learned how to interface two Arduino Optas using its RS-485 interface to exchange data and build a simple tank-level monitoring system using its I/O ports.
+Let's build monitoring systems with the Arduino Opta® and the Arduino IoT Cloud.
+In this application note, we have learned how to interface two Arduino Opta® using its RS-485 interface to exchange data and build a simple tank-level monitoring system using its I/O ports.
 We also have learned how to use the Arduino IoT Cloud features to have an on-demand trigger and monitor the actual tank-level values.